networkdynamics/seldonite/README.md

 # Seldonite
-Seldon's Element: A News Event Representation Library
+Seldon's Element: Your Foundation for News Event Representation

 Please see the wiki